 Danes start culling 2.5 million minks after virus hits farms

-The culling of at least 2.5 million minks in northern Denmark has started, authorities said Monday after the coronavirus has been reported in at least 63 farms
+Authorities say the culling of at least 2.5 million minks in northern Denmark has started, after the coronavirus has been reported in at least 63 farms

 COPENHAGEN, Denmark -- Danish veterinarians and farmers have begun culling at least 2.5 million minks in northern Denmark, authorities said Monday, after coronavirus has been reported in at least 63 farms.